danger/swift/Documentation/tutorials/migrating_from_ruby_danger.html.md

 ## Before we get started

-This tutorial assumes you already have a working setup for Danger Ruby n your CI.
+This tutorial assumes you already have a working setup for Danger Ruby on your CI.
 We'll effectively be re-creating PR [#2750 to artsy/Eigen](https://github.com/artsy/eigen/pull/2750).

 ## Removing the old Danger setup